-Submit the following items to:

-Jackson College of Graduate Studies

-100 N. University Drive, NUC 404

-Edmond, OK 73034
+Jackson College of Graduate Studies 100 N. University Drive, NUC 404 Edmond, OK 73034

-- Online application for admission (www.uco.edu/graduate/). - Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
+- · Admission to the Wellness Management-Exercise Science program is for Fall Semester only. - · Online application for admission (www.uco.edu/graduate/). - · Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
 All transcripts must be from accredited institutions.
 Undergraduate transcripts must show a minimum 2.75 GPA overall or 2.75 GPA in the last 60 hours attempted. \ - Students with a native language other than English must submit evidence of English language proficiency.
-See Admission to Graduate Studies - English Language Proficiency (p.15).
+See Admission to Graduate Studies - English Language Proficiency (p.15). - The following courses are required prerequisites for certain graduate required courses: HLTH 3223 Applied Anatomy, PHED 3503 Physiology of Exercise, PHED 3333 Mechanical Principles of Movement, KINS 4513 Fitness Assesment, and KINS 4523 Execise Prescription.
+Similar courses may be substituted with permission of the Program Coordinator.
+Students missing one or more required prerequisites will be admitted on a conditional basis due to missing prerequisites.